jaimetur/PhotoMigrator/README.md

 Or check the [Historical Releases Notes](/docs/RELEASES-NOTES.md) to choose any specific release.

+> [!NOTE]
+> The Tool is Multi-Platform and Multi-Architecture, and has been designed to be run directly within a Linux Server or NAS such as Synology NAS (Compatible with DSM 7.0 or higher), so feel free to download the version according to your system.
+>
+> You can also execute the Tool from a Docker container or from sources files for a better compatibility.
+In below sections you can find the execution instructions to run the Tool from the different methods.

 ## Configuration File:
 In order to connect to the different Photo Cloud Services, you must configure the conection settings using the Configuration file (Config.ini) provided with the Tool.